t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 : Life cycle management of services and applications on physical IoT gateways is often cloud-based.
 Edge cloud management platforms and products ({{sec-cloud-management-platforms}}, {{sec-cloud-platforms}}) adapt cloud management technologies (e.g. kubernetes) to the edge cloud, i.e. to smaller, distributed computing devices running outside a controlled data center.
 Services and application life-cycle is typically using a NFV-like management and orchestration model.

 Communication services:
 : The platform typically includes services to advertise or consume APIs, and enables communicating with local and remote endpoints.
 The service platform is typically extensible by edge applications, since they can advertise an API that other edge applications can consume.
 IoT communication services include protocols translation, analytics and transcoding.
-Communication between edge computing devices is enabled in tiered deployments or distributed deployments.
+Communication between Edge computing devices is enabled in tiered deployments or distributed deployments.

 Storage models:
 : An edge cloud platform may enable pass-through without storage, local storage (e.g. on IoT gateways).
 Some edge cloud platforms use a distributed form of storage, e.g. an ICN network or a distributed storage platform.
 External storage, e.g. on databases in distant or local IT cloud, is typically used for filtered data deemed worthy of long term storage, or in some cases for all data, for example when required for regulatory reasons.